Nature-Inspired Activities Kids Can Do From Home

 #5: Plan a Virtual Field Trip

 Many theme parks, zoos, and other family attractions have online viewing options available.
 For example, you can find an entire list of zoos, aquariums, farms, and safaris here where children can observe animals via the LIVE cams.
 You can also visit Disneyworld’s Magic Kingdom and do a virtual tour of Yellowstone National Park.
 Sure, it means more screen time, but it’s also educational and will get the kids looking forward to their next real field trip.
-Check out a list of 20 virtual field trips on adventuresinfamilyhood here.
-Or visit 101+ Virtual Tours of Popular Tourist Attractions Around the World.
+Check out a list of 20 virtual field trips on adventuresinfamilyhood, visit 101+ Virtual Tours of Popular Tourist Attractions Around the World, or explore 13 Virtual Museums and Galleries.

 #6: Plan Indoor, Outdoor, or Car Ride Scavenger Hunt